 We do not have any shares of capital stock subject to outstanding options, warrants, or other convertible securities.
-As of November 6, 2019, there were 3,350,000 shares of common stock reserved for future issuance under the 2019 Plan, which shall be subject to an annual increase.
-For additional information regarding terms of the 2019 Plan, see "Executive Compensation-Equity Incentive Plans."
+As of June 30, 2019, there were and shares of common stock reserved for future issuance under the 2019 Plan and the ESPP, respectively.
+For additional information regarding terms of the 2019 Plan and the ESPP, see "Executive Compensation-Equity Incentive Plans."